T. D. Jakes: Personal life

 On the PBS program African American Lives, Jakes had his DNA analyzed; his Y chromosome showed that he is descended from the Igbo people of Nigeria.
 According to his family history, it was suggested that he is also descended from them through his grandmother.

+In November 2024, Jakes suffered a health emergency during a church service while delivering a sermon.
+However, he was later said to be "stable and under the care of medical professionals".